KajaMaria/CV/README.md

 ## Fast learner

+I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting to any situation and in turn, passing my learning on to others.
+I have developed and enhanced these partnered learning skills from my early progression in my previous role where i was fast tracked for promotion, then in leading one of the new ideas teams within the company.
+ Two years ago i have also started Brazilian jiu Jitsu which has quickly became my passion and with a great support of other members i was promoted to a blue belt.
+Sharing my newly learner skills is incredibly important to mr, so thrive when I am around other passionate people.

+I enjoy working in challenging environments and developing or learning from others.
+For this reason I have chosen a career in software development with its continuous problems and infinite depth of learning.

 ![bjj](https://user-images.githubusercontent.com/30932310/65262189-14679780-db0a-11e9-988d-985595f408f0.jpg)

 ## Education

 - Makers Academy : Software Engineering 12 weeks bootcamp (June - September 2019)

+Sixteen weeks to discover for yourself you’re most effective; problem solving, debugging, design and development techniques.

+Makers is an agile environment which aims to produce self-sufficient developers who can apply their techniques to any situation.

 - 23CodeStreet : Front-end Development Course (September-December 2018)
 - Msc Psychology : Kingston University (2012-1013)
 - Bsc Psychology, Genetics, Human Biology & Health: Aberystwyth (2009-2013)